DavidSRoy/sociable/documentation/design.md

 Fullstack -

-	Sulaiman is working on ...
+	Sulaiman is working on xcode setup as well as helping Abas on messaging screen.

 ## iv.
 Test plan & bugs